pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

    yarn install --ignore-engines
    ```

-1. Remove unnecessary example code, which was generated by `backstage-cli new`, and start with
+### <a id="remove-code"></a> Remove unnecessary code for the front-end plug-in

+The `backstage-cli new` command created example code that you don't need.
+Remove this code and start
-   an empty `src` directory by running:
+with an empty `src` directory by running:

    ```console
    rm -rf dev/ src/ && mkdir src
    ```

+### <a id="wrap-bs-frntnd-plgn"></a> Wrap the Backstage front-end plug-in

+To wrap the Backstage plug-in:

-1. Edit the contents of the `serviceEntityPage` constant to use @backstage/plugin-tech-insights.
+1. Edit the contents of the `serviceEntityPage` constant to use `@backstage/plugin-tech-insights`.
    Because you do not have access to the Tanzu Developer Portal source code, you cannot change that
    constant directly.
 Instead, you must use a [surface](concepts.hbs.md#surfaces-and-wrappers) to make
    the equivalent change.
    For more information, see the [npm JS documentation](https://www.npmjs.com/package/@backstage/plugin-tech-insights/v/0.3.11#add-boolean-checks-overview-scorecards-page-to-the-entitypage).

-1. Create the file where you will use a surface to edit the `serviceEntityPage` constant by running:
+2. Create the file where you will use a surface to edit the `serviceEntityPage` constant by running:

    ```console
    touch src/TechInsightsFrontendPlugin.tsx
    ```

-1. In the `TechInsightsFrontendPlugin.tsx` file, add the following code:
+3. In the `TechInsightsFrontendPlugin.tsx` file, add the following code:

    ```tsx
    import { EntityLayout } from '@backstage/plugin-catalog';